How to start a social enterprise: 3 simple steps

-Although many social enterprises are registered as CICs, you could also set up as a sole trader business, form a limited company (you can do that here), a charity/charitable incorporated organisation (CIO), or a mutual organisation owned by its customers and run for their benefit.
+Although many social enterprises are registered as CICs, you could also set up as a sole trader business, form a limited company, a charity/charitable incorporated organisation (CIO), or a mutual organisation owned by its customers and run for their benefit.

 2. Source social enterprise funding